- Competition Rules

-The CONGU Unified Handicapping System 2016-2019 applies to Men and Ladies.
+The World Handicapping System applies to all players.
 Copies of these booklets are available from the Competitions offices.
-Members should familiarise themselves with the system and give particular attention to Clause 8 (Responsibility of the player).
+Members should familiarise themselves with the system.

 - Handicap Allowances

-- Strokeplay allowances (including Strokes, Par and Stableford competitions)
+- For Stroke-play (including Strokes, Par and Stableford competitions)

-- Foursomes – Half the combined handicap of partners.
+- Foursomes – Half the combined course handicap of partners.